-Appeals Board where CCHHS has failed to implement the decision within 30 days without an approved extension or approved appeal by the Chief of the Bureau of Human Resources.

-(j) Any person who willfully takes any official action without authority as provided in this section including, but not limited to: collective bargaining, failing to implement grievance resolutions and settlements, failing to implement directives of the Bureau Chief of Human Resources of Cook County as to labor matters and failing to implement decisions of the Employee Appeals Board may be subject to discipline up to and including termination of employment.
-The Chief of the Bureau of Human Resources for Cook County shall have the authority to investigate violations of this section.
-If the Bureau Chief of Human Resources of Cook County recommends discipline of any employee pursuant to this section, the CCHHS shall within 30 days implement the recommendation and conduct a pre-disciplinary hearing where applicable or provide a written explanation to the Chief of the Bureau of Human Resources for Cook County explaining why the discipline was reduced or not initiated.
+Appeals Board where CCHHS has failed to implement the (c) Any multiyear contracts entered into by the System decision within 30 days without an approved extension Board must contain a provision stating that the contract is subject to County Board approval of appropriations for the or approved appeal by the Chief of the Bureau of Human Resources. purpose of the subject contract; and that in the event funds are not appropriated by the County Board, the contract shall (j) Any person who willfully takes any official action without be cancelled without penalty to, or further payment being authority as provided in this section including, but not limited required by, the System Board or the County.
+The System to: collective bargaining, failing to implement grievance Board shall give the vendor notice of failure of funding as resolutions and settlements, failing to implement directives soon as practicable after the System Board becomes aware of of the Bureau Chief of Human Resources of Cook County as the failure of funding.
+Multiyear contracts shall also contain to labor matters and failing to implement decisions of the provisions that the System Board's or County's obligation to Employee Appeals Board may be subject to discipline up to perform shall cease immediately upon receipt of notice to the and including termination of employment.
+The Chief of the vendor of lack of appropriated funds; and that the System Bureau of Human Resources for Cook County shall have the Board's or County's obligation under the contract shall also authority to investigate violations of this section.
+If the Bureau be subject to immediate termination or cancellation at any Chief of Human Resources of Cook County recommends time when there are not sufficient authorized funds lawfully discipline of any employee pursuant to this section, the available to the System Board to meet such obligation.
+CCHHS shall within 30 days implement the recommendation and conduct a pre-disciplinary hearing where applicable (Ord.
+No. 20-1118, 2-27-2020.) or provide a written explanation to the Chief of the Bureau Sec.
+38-86. - Disclosure of interests required. of Human Resources for Cook County explaining why the (a) Any Director, officer, agent, or professional or business discipline was reduced or not initiated.